ikasanEIP/ikasan/ikasaneip/sample/spring-boot/jms/README.md

 * Click Create

-* The configuration screen allows you to chage the JMS consumer configuration, like:
+* The configuration screen allows you to change the JMS consumer configuration, like:
 ** change jms destination name
 ** provide JNDI properties